jfrog/jfrog-client-go/README.md

 params.Exclusions = "(.*)a.zip"
 // Retries default value: 3
 params.Retries = 5
+// The maximum number of file parts in multipart upload.
+// SplitCount default value: 10
+params.SplitCount = 5
+// The min file size in MiB for multipart upload.
+// MinSplitSize default value: 100
+params.MinSplitSize = 200
 // The min file size in bytes for "checksum deploy".
 // "Checksum deploy" is the action of calculating the file checksum locally, before
 // the upload, and skipping the actual file transfer if the file already